pnp/PnP-PowerShell/Documentation/EnsurePnPFolder.md

 ##Detailed Description
-If you do not want the folder to be created, for instance just to test if a folder exists, check Get-SPOFolder
+If you do not want the folder to be created, for instance just to test if a folder exists, check Get-PnPFolder

 ##Returns
 >[Microsoft.SharePoint.Client.Folder](https://msdn.microsoft.com/en-us/library/microsoft.sharepoint.client.folder.aspx)